-Often, a cheap outfit can make a “bigshot”.
+Often, an economical outfit can make a “big picture”.
 Learn how to make clothes look more expensive.

 To do make clothes look more expensive it can be a big challenge.
-We often think that only a modern and expensive look has value.
-Nothing else wrong.
-Making clothes look more expensive these days can be fun.
-In addition to being difficult to distinguish between the shimmers and trendy textures which outfits real or imitation, there is a lot of cheap clothes that should be taken into account.
-As?
+Often, we think that only a modern and expensive look has value.
+Nothing more wrong.
+Making clothes look more expensive these days can actually be fun.
+In addition to being difficult to distinguish among the glosses and textures-trend which ones outfits real or imitation, there are many cheap clothes to be taken into account.
+Like?

-One answer is obvious: the person’s posture, or rather, the attitude is half the battle to leave no doubt about their provenance.
+One answer is obvious: the person’s posture, or better saying, the attitude is halfway there so there is no doubt about their origin.
 The opposite can also be true.
-How many times very expensive clothes do not cause any significant visual impact, even demonstrating an immense bad taste on the part of those who wear them?
+How many times do very expensive clothes not cause any relevant visual impact, even demonstrating immense bad taste on the part of those who wear them?

-Can less expensive rags look too in and surprise us?
-Yes you can, let’s see how.
-Creativity pays off a lot in the wallet and can be a real challenge to imagination and our ability to bring to life the designer we all have inside us.
-Basically, it is a transformation project if you will.
+Can less expensive rags look too in and leave us surprised?
+Yes they can, let’s see how.
+Creativity pays off a lot on the wallet and can be a real challenge to the imagination and our ability to bring to life the designer that we all have within us.
+Deep down, it is a project of transformation if we want to.

-Let’s start with a little matching trick.
+Let’s start with a little combination trick.
 Combining cheap pieces with more expensive ones creates the illusion that everything is expensive.
-It’s the call hi it.
+It’s the call hi-lo.
 Now see:

 Another way is to bring a third piece to the set and make overlaps.
 We love this set, it makes us feel a little rebellious!

-Applications are still on the rise.
-You can add applications to the piece according to your personal taste.
-When you’re tired, you can easily take them off or replace them with new ones.
+Applications continue to rise.
+You can add applications to your personal taste.
+When you are tired, you can easily take them off or replace them with others.

-The idea is to personalize and enrich the piece and, if you are patient, you can even venture to embroider.
+The idea is to personalize and enrich the piece and, if you have the patience, you can even try embroidering.

-A basic piece is always enhanced with a necklace, earrings, a scarf, scarf, etc. The accessories create a “wow” effect and set the tone of style to the basic pieces.
+A basic piece is always enhanced with a necklace, earrings, a scarf, handkerchief, etc. Accessories create a “wow” effect and set the tone of style to basic pieces.

-Going to the seamstress or at home to modify the piece a little
+Go to the seamstress or change the piece a little at home

-Shortening or tightening the garment, removing the sleeves, for example, and reinforcing the seams are ways to customize the garments and make them last longer, giving them a more expensive look.
+Shortening or tightening the garment, removing the sleeves, for example, and reinforcing seams are ways of customizing the garments and making them last longer, giving them a more expensive look.

 If the garment has buttons that, as a rule, are cheap in this type of clothing, there is always the possibility of exchanging them for more expensive ones and according to the trend of the moment.

-Who said we have to buy expensive clothes to be fashionable and stylish?
-We can save money by revamping pieces we already have in our wardrobe to create something beautiful and, above all, unique, that no one else will have.
+Who says you have to buy expensive clothes to be fashionable and stylish?
+We can save money by reformulating pieces that we already have in our wardrobe to create something beautiful and, above all, unique, that no one else will have.
 And don’t forget: almost always less is more!